 Kunyang Li

-I am a Ph.D. student in the Department of Computer Sciences at the University of Wisconsin-Madison.
-I am advised by Prof. Patrick McDaniel and am a member of MadS&P research group.
-I have received my B.S. degree in Computer Science (Honors, advised by Adwait Nadkarni) and Mathematics from William & Mary.
+I am a Ph.D. student in the Computer Sciences Department at the University of Wisconsin-Madison, advised by Prof. Patrick McDaniel, and a research assistant in the Security and Privacy Research Group.
+I am grateful to have been mentored by Dr. Mantas Mazeika and Dr. Dan Hendrycks at CAIS.
+I received my B.S. in Computer Science and Mathematics (Honors, advised by Adwait Nadkarni) from William & Mary.

 Publications